yangyutu/llm_book.github.io/llm_book/_build/html/_sources/docs/chapter_rag/basic_rag.md

 scale: 60%
 name: chapter_rag_fig_rag_demo
 ---
 Illustration of RAG process applied to question answering.
 It mainly consists of basic steps.
 1) Offline Indexing.
-Documents are split into chunks, encoded into vectors, and stored in a vector database.
+Documents are collected and split into chunks, encoded into vectors, and stored in a vector database.
 2) Retrieval.
 Retrieve the Top $k$ relevant chunks as context or knowledge supplement.
 3)
 Generation.
 The original question and the retrieved context are fed into LLM to generate the final answer.
 Image from {cite:p}`gao2023retrieval`.
 ```

 Compared to LLM's responses that are relied on its own internal knowledge, RAG exhibits the following advantages:

 * **Improved accuracy and reliability**: By supplementing the LLM's knowledge with current, factual information from external sources, RAG can significantly reduce hallucinations and increase the accuracy of generated content.
+In additional, by comparing retrieved sources and generated output, one can trace or verify claims in the output.
 * **Superior performance on knowledge-intensive tasks**: RAG excels in tasks that require specific, detailed information, such as question-answering, fact-checking, and research assistance.
-* **Continuous knowledge updates**: Unlike traditional LLMs, which require retraining or continuous pretraining to incorporate new information, RAG systems can be updated by simply modifying the external knowledge base.
-This allows for more frequent and efficient knowledge updates.
-* **Domain-specific information integration**: RAG enables the integration of specialized knowledge from particular fields or industries, making it possible to create more focused and accurate outputs for specific domains.
+* **Continuous and domain-specific knowledge updates**: Unlike traditional LLMs, which require retraining or continuous pretraining to incorporate updated or additional information, RAG systems can be updated by simply modifying the external knowledge base.
+This allows for more frequent and efficient knowledge updates and the integration of specialized knowledge from particular fields or industries, making it possible to create more focused and accurate outputs for specific domains.

 ## RAG Frameworks